 Let me kick off this post starting from the conclusion: if you live in the Western world and you don’t legitimately look like a male model, or at the very least like the newly created figure of the “male instagram model” , then don’t even bother with online dating (and by the way, deluding yourself into thinking that you look like that doesn’t count).
 And let me follow-up with a promise: this will be my last post on Western world online dating before moving on to some more productive topics.

 During my brief online dating stint in summer 2017, when I tried a few of those dating apps and quickly left in disgust, common knowledge in the online male community was that 80% of women were competing for the top 20% of men.
 At the time I doubted those numbers were backed up by any empirical evidence, and I thought it was more a matter of the Pareto principle, aka the 80-20 rule, being forced onto the online dating scene.
-The reason behind my doubts was pretty legitimate: even assuming that in picture I don’t fare as well as in real life, which is actually a very reasonable assumption in my case, considering that the Vibe and Social Calibration elements are pretty much just lost in a static photo; even under that assumption, I had no doubt whatsoever that my best pictures were in the top 20% of the pool.
+The reason behind my doubts was pretty legitimate: even assuming that in picture I don’t fare as well as in real life, which is actually a very reasonable assumption in my case considering that this discrepancy was already widely known to me even before online dating, well even under that assumption, I had no doubt whatsoever that my best pictures were in the top 20% of the pool.
 So, me I was doing my part, but the 80% of women were hardly doing their part…

 On average the six girls swiped right on 4.1% of profiles, and this is including girl D, who had a much higher right-swipe percentage.
 The higher % Right of Girl D was not driven by ugliness, since she managed to match with 67% of her right swipes, but rather may have been driven by low self-esteem issues and constant need for male validation.
 Excluding girl D, the remaining five girls swiped right on average on as many as 2.5% of profiles (!).
 Let’s take a round number of 4% to cater for all six girls.